Environmental impactWe are committed to integrating principles of sustainability consistently into the daily work of our teams and operations.

 Digitisation – the cloud

-Throughout 2020 we continued our ambitious process of “walking into the cloud”.
+Throughout 2021 we almost finished our ambitious process of “walking into the cloud”.
 We have migrated and outsourced our servers to a cloud-based infrastructure to reduce our environmental footprint.

 Our infrastructure and applications are now hosted on Microsoft Azure and Office 365, which are the best-in-class solutions in terms of sustainability.
 Microsoft has implemented energy-efficient technologies and solutions and commits to limiting the CO2 consumption of its data centres.

-We also deployed efficient collaboration solutions such as upgraded remote support and Microsoft Teams solutions that help us better collaborate while reducing the need to travel.
+We also really benefited from efficient collaboration solutions such as Microsoft Teams solutions which help us better collaborate while reducing the need to travel.

 We regularly share best practices and tips with our talents on how to reduce our digital carbon footprint during onboarding, via internal awareness campaigns, and through webinars and training.

-“We have deployed the best-in-class solutions, reducing our carbon footprint while allowing us to work efficiently during the Covid-19 crisis.
-We will continue optimising our infrastructure and look for innovative solutions such as AI, AR and VR to make mci group as thrifty as possible.”
+“We continue to benefit from cloud-based solutions which allow us to reduce our carbon footprint while helping us to thrive after the Covid-19 crisis.
+We optimised our infrastructure and are still looking for innovative solutions such as AI, AR and VR to make mci group as thrifty as possible.
+We work intensively on preparing the ISO 27001 and 27701 certifications which will make us a world-class organisation.”

 Chief Information Officer